smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 	}
 ```

-The pseudo-code of FindRoutertask will be:
+The pseudo-code of FindRouterTask will be:
 ```java
 	class FindRouterTask extends AsyncTask<Context, Void, ComponentName> {
 		FindConnectedRouterCallback mCallback;